 China is stepping up in developing nature-positive economic models and already leads in many research fields

-Freshwater conservation and management has become a key and global concern.
+Freshwater conservation and management has become a key global concern.
 Advanced water treatment, as well as water-less and closed-loop cooling for AI technology and industry, are at the forefront of innovations

 The real-world needs and economic pressures that are driving demand for nature-positive businesses are also creating opportunities for investors to build more diversified, climate-resilient portfolios.

-In 2024, the ‘Planetary Health Check’ report unveiled that six of its nine planetary boundaries had been breached, with a seventh breach imminent.
+In 2024, the ‘Planetary Health Check’ report found that six of the nine planetary boundaries had been breached, with a seventh breach imminent.
 Four of these – Freshwater Change, Land System Change, Phosphorus and Nitrogen Cycles, and Change in Biosphere Integrity – are vital natural systems.
 At the global level, progress is slow in restoring and protecting natural ecosystems, as well as in realising their true economic value.
 The private sector is providing some leadership, successfully turning nature-based challenges into business and investment opportunities.

 Sign up for our newsletter

 We see progress in nature-supportive investing at both regional and sector levels.
 China has become a global leader in sustainability.
 An estimated 65% of Chinese gross domestic product (GDP) is at risk from nature loss, according to the World Economic Forum.
-China is focusing on 15 nature-positive business transitions that the country estimates could create USD 1.9 trillion in annual business value and 88 million new jobs by 2030.
-In addition to its industrial efforts, the most recent Nature Index, a research-tracking database, shows that China now leads global studies in chemistry, physical sciences, Earth, and environmental sciences, and that in biological and health sciences it is second to the US.
+China is focussing on 15 nature-positive business transitions that the country estimates could create USD 1.9 trillion in annual business value and 88 million new jobs by 2030.
+In addition to its industrial efforts, the most recent Nature Index, a research-tracking database, shows that China now leads global studies in chemistry, physical sciences, and Earth and environmental sciences, and that in biological and health sciences it is second only to the US.

 Freshwater takes centre stage

-While multilateral efforts have so far focused on the protection of terrestrial biodiversity and ecosystems, freshwater is becoming a global priority.
+While multilateral efforts have so far focussed on the protection of terrestrial biodiversity and ecosystems, freshwater is becoming a global priority.
 Water’s availability, either for drinking or as a component of manufacturing and cooling processes, is increasingly under pressure from pollution, climate change, and growing demand.
 Despite 71% of the Earth being covered by water, just 2.5% of the total is freshwater, and only 0.8% is both accessible and drinkable.

 As urban areas and intensive agriculture expand their footprints worldwide, freshwater is increasingly contaminated with organic material, heavy metals, chemicals, and microbiological contaminants.
 This is creating a need – and a commercial opportunity – for firms offering solutions to detect, measure, and remove micropollutants.
 Firms in developed economies, in particular, are likely to pursue opportunities in advanced water technologies such as oxidation or ultraviolet treatment systems.